Hawxy/Clerk.Net/README.md

 These libraries are configured as native AoT compatible for .NET 8+ consumers.

-**Caution:** As the Clerk OpenAPI spec is constantly changing, the root `Clerk.Net` library does not follow usual SemVer rules, with minor releases usually containing breaking changes.
+**Caution:** As the Clerk OpenAPI spec is constantly changing, the core `Clerk.Net` library does not follow usual SemVer rules, with minor releases usually containing breaking changes.
 Major releases are only used for breaking changes at the framework level, not for codegen output.

 ## Getting Started - Clerk API Client